steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

     Does composerMeshModel expose too much in Composer.Edit.cshtml?
         IsSyncrhronized, FileStamp, etc.

-    Create a utility to count source code lines.

     Performance
         Measure page load times in Production builds.e The transfer of models is inefficent because they are Base64 encoded.